 I check my tubers for rot once a month throughout the winter season.

-After Erin digs her dahlia clumps up, she shakes off the excess dirt, puts the clumps into deep bulb crates, and stacks them in a 40-50º room in her basement for winter storage.
-THAT’S IT!
-She warns that most pros may question her tactics, but I have to tell you, I love this idea.
+After digging your dahlia clumps up, shake off the excess dirt, put the clumps into deep bulb crates, and stack them in a 40-50º room in a basement or garage for winter storage.

-Erin says that the soil seems to keep the dahlias tubers hydrated enough to avoid shriveling.
-Then in mid-late March, she pulls out all the crates, rinses off the clumps, and starts dividing the overwintering dahlias.
+The soil seems to keep the dahlia tubers hydrated enough to avoid shriveling.
+Pull out all the crates, rinse off the clumps, and start dividing the overwintering dahlias in mid to late March.

 This is the Saran Wrap method.